 Although osteoporosis cannot be cured, treatments are available to try to stop the bones losing more bone density and to make them less likely to fracture.
-You will be advised about any appropriate drug treatment and its possible side effects. the National Osteoporosis Society has more information on drugs to prevent and treat osteoporosis.
+You will be advised about any appropriate drug treatment and its possible side effects. the Royal Osteoporosis Society has more information on drugs to prevent and treat osteoporosis.

 Your GP may recommend a calcium and vitamin D supplement.
 You may be prescribed a tablet that contains both, such as Adcal D3.

 Osteoporosis in people who have had breast cancer is most commonly treated with a group of drugs called bisphosphonates.
 This includes zoledronic acid, risedronate, ibandronate or alendronate.
 Bisphosphonates help strengthen your bones and reduce your risk of fractures.
 Bisphosphonates may also be prescribed to protect your bones if you’re taking an aromatase inhibitor (such as exemestane, letrozole or anastrozole).

 Bisphosphonates may be used as a treatment to reduce the risk of primary breast cancer spreading.
 They are also sometimes given as a treatment for secondary breast cancer in the bone.
 This is not the same as having osteoporosis.

 Denosumab is a drug that may be recommended to reduce the risk of fractures.
 It is given as an injection twice a year and slows down bone loss in osteoporosis.
 It’s a treatment for postmenopausal women who are unable to take certain bisphosphonates and who have particular fracture risk factors.

 Raloxifene is given for the prevention and treatment of osteoporosis in postmenopausal women.
 Raloxifene is only prescribed for women who have had breast cancer if they have completed their breast cancer treatment.